Sixze/ALS-Refactored/README.md

 - Reworked foot and pelvis offset logic for smoother character movement on stairs or sloped surfaces.
 - Added "Slot" layering animation curves that allow to control the blending of overlay poses with animation montages played inside "Layering" animation slots.
 - Added `Blend Curves` and `Blend Poses by Gameplay Tag` animation graph nodes. `Blend Curves` allows to blend animation curves without the need for the `VB curves` virtual bone and `Blend Poses by Gameplay Tag` is similar to `Blend Poses by Enum` but uses gameplay tags instead of enum.
-- Moved thread safe animation instance logic to the worker thread to improve game thread performance.
+- Moved thread-safe animation instance logic to the worker thread to improve game thread performance.
 - Replaced some C++ enums such as `EAlsOverlayMode` with gameplay tags so new entries can be added without the need to modify the code.
 - Reworked `UAlsCharacterMovementComponent` for better movement synchronization over the network.
 - Reworked mantling.
 Implemented as a root motion source for better movement synchronization over the network.